Your doctor will usually arrange for x-rays to check your bones, and may suggest other imaging scans, such as a CT or

 Learn more about:

 Bone x-rays, sometimes called a skeletal survey, are used to find any bone damage caused by the myeloma cells.
 X-rays are usually taken of your head, spine, ribs, hips, legs and arms.
 Areas of bone damage, known as lytic lesions, show up on x-ray film as black shaded areas.

-An MRI (magnetic resonance imaging) scan can sometimes find myeloma both inside and outside the bones.
-It uses magnetic waves to create detailed cross-sectional pictures of areas inside the body.
-You should let your medical team know if you have a pacemaker, as the magnetic waves can interfere with it, though newer models do not have this problem.
+An MRI (magnetic resonance imaging) scan can find myeloma both inside and outside the bones.
+It uses magnetic waves to create detailed cross-sectional pictures of areas of the body.
+Let your doctor know if you have a pacemaker as the magnetic waves can interfere with it, though newer models do not have this problem.

 Dye injection for CT or MRI

 Also, let the medical team know if you have any allergies, if you have had a reaction to contrast during previous scans, if you have diabetes or if you could be pregnant.
 Skeletal surveys usually don’t need any contrast to be injected.

-In particular cases, your doctor may arrange specialised scans, such as an FDG-PET (fluorodeoxyglucose positron emission tomography) or sestamibi scan.
+In particular cases, your doctor may arrange specialised scans, such as a PET–CT (positron emission tomography–computed tomography) or sestamibi scan.
 Both of these scans involve an injection of a small amount of a harmless radioactive substance, which shows up areas of healthy and abnormal tissue.
 This may help detect myeloma outside of the bone marrow.
 Most people with myeloma do not need these scans.